Productions is a recording studio and label in Milwaukee, Wisconsin

 completion, but if

-we charged per project rather than per hour, we'd go out of business.
+we charged a flat rate, we'd go out of business.

 Our hourly rates, however, are

-conservatively and are always in favor of the client.
+conservatively and always in favor of the client.
 This is to

 ensure that the producer is paying only for time spent recording, and

-not for coffee breaks, chit chat, or any studio downtime (software
+not for bathroom breaks, idle chit chat, or any studio downtime caused

 What are your terms of